diarmidmackenzie/sdt-condensed/CET part 1.md

 According to CET, positive feedback may have an informational aspect (positive for intrinsic motivation) or a controlling aspect (negative for intrinsic motivation).

-The observed difference between data for pre-school and school-aged children vs. college students is likely to be because children are more likely to experience the positive feedback as controlling, while college students are more likely to experience it as informational.
+The observed difference between data for children vs. college students is likely to be because children are more likely to experience the positive feedback as controlling, while college students are more likely to experience it as informational (Causality Orientation Theory, in chapter 9, will look at why this might be).

 ##### Tangible Rewards